 It’s June 2011, and I’m sitting in one of the movie-theater style seats of the Crystal Cathedral in Garden Grove, Orange County.
 Southern California sunshine pours in through the soaring glass above me.
-But even as the sheer quantity of blue sky inspires awe, others features, like the strategically placed water fountains that bubble to life at key moments in the service, seem a little dated.
+But even as the sheer quantity of blue sky inspires awe, other features, like the strategically placed water fountains that bubble to life at key moments in the service, seem a little dated.
 Pastor Robert Schuller’s sermon finishes and the images of his daughter (and co-pastor) fill up the Jumbotron.
 She is appealing to church members to give more.

 The Crystal Cathedral is in trouble, and it needs donations.
-I look around and see while many seats are filled, most the of the megachurch’s pews are empty.
+I look around and see while many seats are filled, most of the megachurch’s pews are empty.
 It appears that the days of the Crystal Cathedral, a landmark of late 20th-century American Protestantism, are numbered.
 And sure enough, less than a year later, it goes bankrupt.
 Historians of evangelical Christianity and the American Right have pointed to Orange County as the ultimate expression of white, evangelical and Republican suburbia.
 So what does the demise of Crystal Cathedral tell us about Orange County in the 21st century?

 The story of Crystal Cathedral, and its founder Robert Schuller, begins in the 1950s.
 An Iowa transplant, Schuller first began preaching to L.A. motorists at a converted Garden Grove drive-in movie theater in 1955.
 He couldn’t have picked a more promising spot.
 The newly built Santa Ana Freeway ensured easy access to the region from Los Angeles.
 Nearby theme parks Knott’s Berry Farm and Disneyland not only drew tourists to the area, but also celebrated a vision of all-American, wholesome family life that complimented the social ideals of evangelical ministries like Schuller’s.
-Most importantly, the agricultural land of northern O.C. was rapidly being filled in with housing.
+Most importantly, the agricultural land of northern O.C. was being rapidly filled in with housing.
 Developers eager to cash in on the postwar economic prosperity of the region were constructing vast suburban tracts.
 They were filled by thousands of white families, first-time homeowners eager to enter the middle class.